-Dr. Watanabe-Galloway joined UNMC is 2004, and is also an associate professor, vice chair & director of the graduate program, and chair of the UNMC Department of Epidemiology, College of Public Health.
+Dr. Watanabe-Galloway joined UNMC in 2004 and is also the Associate Director at Buffett Cancer Center and a professor in the College of Public Health.
 She was a recipient of UNMC’s 2015 Distinguished Scientist Award.

 402-559-5387 | firstname.lastname@example.org

 Keith is responsible for collecting and maintaining BHECN-specific data from internal and external sources necessary for department projects, reports, and functions.
-He also performs the day to day processing and tracking of expenditures and grants to ensure BHECN's budget remains in compliance.
-This includes performing analyses of the expenses in relation to the budgeted figures, and forecasting budget line items to prevent overspending of the fiscal year budget.
+He also performs the day-to-day processing and tracking of expenditures and grants to ensure BHECN's budget remains in compliance.
+This includes performing analyses of the expenses in relation to the budgeted figures and forecasting budget line items to prevent overspending on the fiscal year budget.

-Keith is a retired Air Force officer with a diverse education and work history including procurement, meteorology, and space weather forecasting.
-His analytical expertise and technical background are an invaluable contribution in helping to accomplish BHECN's mission.
-Keith holds an M.S. in Applied Physics from the Air Force Institute of Technology.
+Keith is a retired Air Force officer with diverse education and work history, including procurement, meteorology, and space weather forecasting.
+His analytical expertise and technical background are invaluable contributions in helping to accomplish BHECN's mission.
+Keith holds an MS in Applied Physics from the Air Force Institute of Technology.

 402-552-6471 | email@example.com